-Mr Michael Bennett, a fully qualified teacher, is now available to support parents and students in their work with St. Patrick’s College.
-Michael will work to support parents and students in their learning, with their attendance and punctuality and other issues, academic and pastoral, related to their success and enjoyment in school.
+Mrs Carolyn McWilliams, a fully qualified teacher, is now available to support parents and students in their work with St. Patrick’s College.
+Carolyn will work to support parents and students in their learning, with their attendance and punctuality and other issues, academic and pastoral, related to their success and enjoyment in school.

-It will also be possible for parents and students to contact Michael by phone or e-mail if they wish to avail of his help or support.
+It will also be possible for parents and students to contact Carolyn by phone or e-mail if they wish to avail of his help or support.
 Michael’s contact details are: